Malharhak/Startup-Test/README.md

 # Startup-Test
 The checklist of stuff that a startup should do

-#Project Management
+##Project Management

-* Do you have project managers whose top priority is maintaining high productivity for the others by cleaning, sorting and prioritizing tasks for them?
+* Do you have [Project Managers](#project-managers) whose top priority is maintaining high productivity for the others by cleaning, sorting and prioritizing tasks for them?
 * Do you have a bug database?
 * Do you let members of the team participate in planning and estimating the tasks?
-* Do you collect enough data and user feedback to know what is really important to work on?
+* Do you collect enough data and user feedback to know what is really important to work on, instead of relying on opinion?

-#Communication and general team coordination
+##Communication and general team coordination

 * Do you have a centralized communication platform?
 * Do you avoid meetings when possible?